OdeletteKennedy/TowerClimb/README.md

    Examples of dependency files may include package manifests, project files, or environment configuration files.

 5. Follow any additional instructions found in project-specific files.

+## Usage

+To use or run the project, first identify the technology stack from the files in the repository.

+Look for documentation, scripts, project configuration, or entry-point files.

+If scripts are provided, use the commands defined by the project.